 However, even more interesting, at least to me, is that Steve subjected each anchor to a true resetting torture test by motoring across the position of the set anchor and coming up hard on the rode at 180 degrees to the original line of set, in order to simulate what happens in a radical wind-shift, albeit in a much more aggressive way than we would normally see in the real world.

-Again, in most cases, this part of Steve’s testing confirmed what we already know: Modern anchors reset amazingly well, even after a radical and sudden pull-angle change.
+Again, in most cases, this part of Steve’s testing confirmed that modern anchors reset amazingly well, even after a radical and sudden pull-angle change.

 A Scary Problem

 That is, with the exception of the repeated reset failures with the Rocna, which you can see in the video above.
 (By the way, to really understand what’s going on here, you need to watch the entire 11 minute video.)